commonform/plan-addenda-exhibits-numbering/README.md

   'Schedule 1.')
 ```

-The child forms of each schedule are numbered by [outline-numbering][outline-numbering] as well:
+The children of each schedule are numbered by [outline-numbering][outline-numbering] as well:

 ```javascript
 assert.equal(